stefs304/mhclovac/README.md

 The prediction model returns binding scores in form of log transformed binding affinity (1 – log50k(ic50)).

 #### Feature selection
-Since the Aaidex database contains more than 500 entries, to reduce the number of physicochemical properties needed to model, I implemented the following evaluation method.
+Since the Aaidex database contains more than 500 entries, to reduce the number of physicochemical properties needed to model, the following selection method is implemented.
 For each physicochemical property index, the binding model was trained and evaluated using r2 score for all MHC alleles, and the average score across the alleles was calculated.
 The indexes were sorted based on the average score in decreasing order.
-Starting from the top scoring index, each next index was compared to the previously selected ones for correlation coefficient.
+Starting from the top scoring index (selected by default), each next index was compared to the previously selected ones for correlation coefficient.
 Only if correlation coefficient with all indexes from selection was in range [-0.3, 0.3] the new index was added to the selection.
 This resulted in total of 9 indexes (table 1) which had high average scoring potential and were also low-correlated between themselves.